The Trinity College London Certificate in

 These details will be confirmed at interview, and Language Point Teacher Education reserve the right to refuse admission to the course based on performance during the admissions interview.

 Admissions to the course

 Applications for the course should be made through the online application form.
 Once you submit the form, you will be sent a pre-interview task to complete, in preparation for the 40-minute admissions interview, during which we will discuss your previous experience (if any) as a teacher, learning experiences and methods, and go through the pre-interview task to assess your technical language knowledge.
-You will also perform a short written task and you will provide scanned copies of your ID document, up-to-date CV and highest academic qualification.
+You will also complete a short written task.

 Course Structure and Content